rarible/protocol/docs/tezos/tezos-overview.md

 Tezos SDK documentation can be found [here](https://tezos-paris-hub.gitlab.io/rarible/rarible-backend/sdk/).

-For more information on using the Rarible Protocol Tezos SDK, see the [Tezos repo](https://gitlab.com/tezos-paris-hub/rarible/rarible-backend) on GitLab.
+For more information on using the Rarible Protocol Tezos SDK, see the [Tezos SDK](tezos-sdk.md) and [Tezos SDK repo](https://github.com/rarible/tezos-sdk).